grafana/grafana/docs/sources/dashboards/build-dashboards/create-dashboard/index.md

    {{< figure class="float-right"  src="/media/docs/grafana/dashboards/screenshot-data-source-selector-10.0.png" max-width="800px" alt="Select data source modal" >}}

    The **Edit panel** view opens with your data source selected.
-   You can change the panel data source later using the dropdown in the **Query** tab of the panel editor if needed.
+   You can change the panel data source later using the drop-down in the **Query** tab of the panel editor if needed.

    For more information about data sources, refer to [Data sources][] for specific guidelines.